garfix/nli-go/doc/remarks-2020.md

+# 2020-02-03

+The key cabinet is gone.
+It is finally replaced by a simple Binding, but a Binding that holds shared ids.

 # 2020-02-01

 Implementing shared ids.
 The key cabinet now maps variables to shared ids.
 The fact bases store the shared ids.